worleydl/Zelda64Recomp-uwp/BUILDING.md

 cmake --build build-cmake --target Zelda64Recompiled -j$(nproc) --config Release # or Debug
 ```

+For UWP, build the main project as normal, then build the provided accessory solution under vs2022-uwp.
+The solution currently requires a build to be placed under `build-cmake`, if you used a different path you must modify the `RecompBuild` var in `uwp.vcxproj`.

 ## 6. Success

 Voilà!
 You should now have a `Zelda64Recompiled` executable in the build directory!
 If you used Visual Studio this will be `out/build/x64-[Configuration]` and if you used the provided CMake commands then this will be `build-cmake`.
 You will need to run the executable out of the root folder of this project or copy the assets folder to the build folder to run it.